colinleach/r_concepts/exercises/concept/elyses-analytic-enchantments/.meta/design.md

 ## Out of scope

-- Recycling is not mentioned within this exercise, though it is explained in `vector-filtering/about.md` which unlock on completing this exercise.
+- Recycling is not mentioned within this exercise, though it is explained in `vector-filtering/about.md` which unlocks on completing this exercise.

 ## Concepts